SandalChannel/minos-desktop/README.md

+# MinOS

+MinOS is a set of custom Vanilla OS images that use Debian Stable as a base, rather than using Debian Sid snapshots.
+It's still all of the immutable glory of Vanilla OS, but with a more stable (if slightly older) base.

-# Vanilla OS Desktop Image
+# MinOS Desktop Image

-Containerfile for building a Vanilla OS Desktop image.
+Containerfile for building a MinOS/VanillaOS Desktop image.

-This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/core-image/pkgs/container/core) and offers the default
-Vanilla OS Desktop experience with GNOME.
+This image is based on top of [`minos/core`](https://github.com/SandalChannel/minos-core) and offers the default MinOS/VanillaOS Desktop experience with GNOME.

 ## Build